zxpower/zxpower/README.md

 ### Dr. Reinholds Zviedris

-✨ **DevOps Engineer / SRE (AWS, GCP, Azure, Terraform, Kubernetes, Docker), Freelancer, Enterpreneur, Generalist** ✨
+✨ **DevSecOps/DevOps Engineer and long time SRE (AWS, GCP, Azure, Terraform, Kubernetes, Docker), Freelancer, Enterpreneur, Generalist** ✨

 I'm xennial neo-generalist with PhD in Computer Science from [University of Latvia](https://www.lu.lv).
 More info about me and my contact info you can find in [Estivador.io](https://estivador.io/).